West Bengal: Suspended BJP leader Jay Prakash Majumdar joins Trinamool Congress

 Both Majumdar and Tiwari were state vice-presidents of the saffron party.

-In December, Majumdar and Tiwari had been dropped from the BJP state committee after the party’s West Bengal unit.
-Several leaders of the BJP’s West Bengal unit, including sitting MLAs and Union ministers have quit the party since the Assembly elections last year.
+In December, both Majumdar and Tiwari had been dropped from the BJP state committee.
+Several leaders of the BJP’s West Bengal unit, including sitting MLAs and Union ministers, have quit the party since the Assembly elections last year.

 In January, all departments and cells of the state unit had been dissolved amid discontent among party members.
 Grievances within the party started brewing since December when 10 BJP MLAs, quit the party’s WhatsApp groups in protest against their exclusion from the new state committee.